 More advanced gum disease, or periodontitis, occurs if gingivitis is not managed, oral hygiene is poor and/or you have a genetic predisposition.
 Periodontitis can cause gums to separate from the teeth, forming pockets that become infected with bacteria.
 If left untreated, periodontitis can damage the attachments of the teeth to the bone and can eventually lead to tooth loss.

 If a patient suspects they have gum disease or are experiencing related symptoms, they should schedule an appointment immediately.
 Dr. Hiebert and Dr. Smith can perform a series of tests in order to determine if gum disease is present and how extensive the damage is.
 In addition to an oral exam and reviewing the medical history, our team can take X-rays and use a dental probe to detect any periodontal pockets.

 “The staff at Hiebert Smith Dental Group really make you feel a part of the “family”.
 They care about you as a whole person and especially want to make your experience at the dentist comfortable.
 They listen to your concerns and come up with plans to make your smile the best!” -Chris N.

 Periodontal Disease Treatment

-Hiebert Smith Dental Group offers gum disease treatment so that you don’t have to deal with these symptoms or worry about any future problems.
-Our non-surgical treatments include the following…
+The staff at Hiebert Smith Dental Group offer gum disease treatment so patients don’t have to deal with these symptoms or worry about any future problems.
+In addition to improved oral health, we offer non-surgical treatments including:

-- Scaling and root planing – cleaning the surface of the roots of teeth to remove plaque, tartar and bacteria from periodontal pockets.
-Additionally, a systemic antibiotic may be prescribed to assist in treatment.
+- Scaling and root planing: cleaning the surface of the roots of teeth to remove plaque, tartar, and bacteria from periodontal pockets.
+Additionally, our staff may prescribe a systemic antibiotic to assist in treatment.